Trump says he may move 2,000 US troops to Poland

 Trump said Poland is interested in buying more than 30 F-35 Joint Strike Fighter jets from the U.S.

-In honor of that possible purchase, the White House said two F-35 jets would briefly fly over the White House on Wednesday afternoon.
+In honor of that possible purchase, a single F-35 flew over the White House on a sunny afternoon.
+Duda looked up and waved as the jet passed.

 "They're going to put on a very small show for us and we're doing that because Poland has ordered 32 or 35 brand new F-35's at the highest level," Trump said.